 1. Stopping Animal Cruelty:

 As its name implies, not one animal is harmed in producing this type of material made from plants.
-This tells us that the production method is ethical and humane.
+We know their production method is ethical and humane.

 2. More Eco-Friendly Material:

-Aside from animal welfare, leather production also involves various environmental issues like water pollution, greenhouse gas emissions and deforestation.
-Leathers that are plant-based materials is the opposite: it’s manufactured from various sustainable, renewable materials, making it a green alternative.
+Aside from animal welfare, leather production also involves various environmental issues, such as water pollution, greenhouse gas emissions and deforestation.
+Plant-based alternative leather materials are the opposite: they are manufactured from various sustainable, renewable materials, making them a green alternative.

 3. Hard-Wearing Alternatives:

-Sure, real leather is durable, but so is leather material made from plants.
-It’s also easy to keep clean and long-lasting.
-Genuine leather can also be treated so that it is water-resistant.
+Real leather is certainly durable, but so is leather material made from plants, which is also easy to keep clean and long-lasting.

 4. Inexpensive:

-Leather items are more expensive than plant-based leather garments, as producers can use various plants to create this type of material.
-Leather made from plants looks and feels very similar to authenticleather textiles, and can be sustainably dyed into numerous colours.
+Leather items are more expensive than plant-based leather garments, as producers can use various plants to create this alternative material.
+Leather made from plants looks and feels very similar to authentic leather textiles, and can be sustainably dyed into numerous colours.

 5. More Sustainable:

-It goes without saying: Material manufactured from plants as an alternative to genuine leather is more environmentally friendly than harming or killing an animal for its pelt.
-Alternatives to leather made from plants is usually similar to leather in appearance and texture, and is just as hard-wearing, making them a viable, extremely ethical choice.
+It goes without saying: material manufactured from plants as an alternative to genuine leather is more environmentally friendly than harming or killing an animal for its pelt.
+Alternatives to leather made from plants are often similar in appearance and texture to leather, and are just as hard-wearing, making them a viable, extremely ethical choice.

-The Global Rise of Plant-Based Materials Including Leather
+Vegan Leather & The Global Rise of Plant-Based Materials

-The term ‘vegan leather’ has been replaced worldwide with adjectives like ‘plant-based’ after Portugal banned it in 2022.
-This was to stop misleading customers and also to stop people purchasing these products, mushrooms, apple peels ( ‘pellemela’, produced by French shoe brand CAVAL) and even wine waste (retail giant H&M partnered with wine leather producers Vega in 2020 to create a range of shoes and handbag straps.)
+The term ‘vegan leather’ has been replaced worldwide with adjectives like ‘plant-based’ after Portugal banned the term in 2022.
+This was to stop misleading customers and also to stop people purchasing these products.

-Other sustainable plant-based materials that are being used instead of leather include desserto, cactus leather produced from the fibres of cactus plants in Mexico.
+Other sustainable plant-based materials t being used instead of leather include desserto, cactus leather, produced from the fibres of cactus plants in Mexico.
 It is extremely hard-wearing and flexible, so it’s a great leather alternative.
 Most faux leather manufacturers now use sustainable production processes that involve water-based or non-solvent solutions.

 Not all plant-based leather fabrics are created equal, and some are actually not sustainable.
-Synthetic leather can also be produced from plastic materials.
+Some synthetic leathers are produced from plastic materials, and the processes used to manufacture these contribute to microplastic pollution.
 Only biodegradable leather made from plants is environmentally friendly.
-The synthetic variations are processes that contribute to microplastic pollution.
-So, ensure that whatever alternative leather material you are using is plastic-free, and not synthetic.
+It’s essential that you ensure that whatever alternative leather material you use is plastic-free, and not synthetic.

 Leather Alternatives in the UK

-The good news is that more and more clothing manufacturers are embracing alternative leather materials and other sustainable alternatives for fashion garments in the UK.
+The good news is that more and more clothing manufacturers are embracing alternative leather materials as well as other sustainable choices for fashion garments in the UK.
 Wearing faux fur instead of genuine leather is de rigeuer and a personal choice.
 The Fashion Week runways are filled with vegan puffer jackets, fabulous fur throws and jackets, and gorgeous shoes and accessories created from plant-based leather.

-British designer Stella McCartney refuses to use leather or fur in its collections.
-They have partnered with US-based material science company Natural Fiber Welding Inc. (NFW) to develop a plastic-free alternative to leather called MIRUM®.
+British designer Stella McCartney refuses to use leather or fur in her collections.
+She has partnered with US-based materials science company, Natural Fiber Welding Inc. (NFW) to develop a plastic-free alternative to leather called MIRUM®.

 “Our goal is for all our virgin natural fibres to be sourced using regenerative materials, backed by scientific measurements and data,” it says on their website.
 “We are not there yet, but we are on our way.”